argoproj/argo-workflows/docs/environment-variables.md

 # Environment Variables

-This document outlines the set of environment variables that can be used to customize the behavior at different levels.
+This document outlines environment variables that can be used to customize behavior.

+!!!
+Warning
-⚠️ Environment variables are typically added to test out experimental features and should not be used by most users.
+    Environment variables are typically added to test out experimental features and should not be used by most users.
     Environment variables may be removed at any time.

 ## Controller